– Montreal in 1914 –

 At the Royal Highlanders armoury there were far more volunteers than could be processed and a similar situation existed at the other English-language units, Major Andrew McNaughton told a reporter that “recruits were applying by the hundreds” to join the artillery, but the Montreal Field Batteries “were already above war strength.”
 Officers and men “were wildly enthusiastic” and only those who had seen actual service would be considered.
 New instructions from Ottawa limited the number of men “rural regiments and those from small cities” could enlist to 125 officers and men.
 Officers from this vaguely defined category were told that they “must be prepared to accept rank in the contingent junior to that at present held by them in the militia.”
 The situation in larger centres was dealt with by allocating quotas.
 The Highlanders were allowed to recruit a full battalion, but the other three principal infantry regiments were informed that each was to contribute one third of the number required to form a second battalion.

 This decision ended any possibility of including a French-Canadian battalion in what was to become the 1st Canadian Division.
-To make matters worse, the designated commanding officer of the composite battalion, Frank Meighen, his second-in-command, William Burland, and the Adjutant, A.P Holt, were drawn from the English-speaking upper class and spoke little French.
+The commanding officer of the composite battalion, Lieutenant-Colonel Frank Meighen was bilingual, but his second-in-command, William Burland, and the Adjutant, A.P Holt, were drawn from the English-speaking upper class and spoke little French.
 This left the two companies allotted to the 65th Regiment isolated in what was now called the “Royal Montreal Regiment.”
 The 85th Regiment received even less consideration.
 According to the list of those from Montreal who volunteered to serve in the first contingent, 251 men were from the 85th, but by 3 September the number training at Valcartier was down to 7 officers and 143 men.
 All were serving in the 12th Reserve Battalion, which included men from twenty-one Quebec, New Brunswick, and Prince Edward Island regiments.
 A month later when the contingent sailed, just seventy-one men from the 85th were still with the Battalion.
 The others had been dispersed to other units, medically rejected, or had simply gone home without attesting for overseas service, severely limiting the pool of reinforcements for the two French Canadian companies in 14th Battalion.

 The decline in the number of French Canadians at Valcartier was proportionate to the overall pattern, as more than 5000 men were struck off strength before the contingent sailed.
 The largest number, 2,164, were declared medically unfit, an indication of the chaos created by Hughes’ decision to rush the enlistment process.
 Another 1,530 left the camp in September with “no reasons stated.”
 The Minister’s insistence that married men could only serve with their wives permission led to 379 men returning home while another 282 left at their own request.
 A steady influx of new volunteers replaced those who left Valcartier bringing the total in camp to over 33,000 not counting the Princess Patricias.
 Hamilton Gault was determined to keep his elite battalion as far away from Sam Hughes and Valcartier as possible and when the British Admiralty refused to allow the PPCLI to sail independently Gault arranged to use the militia camp at Lévis away from the chaos unfolding across the river.